 Microsoft Power BI: creating reports

 The reporting functions in Microsoft Planner are limited.
-However, by integrating Power BI, the Planner data can be visualized in modern, meaningful and interactive reports.
+However, by integrating Power BI, the Planner data can be visualized in advanced, meaningful and interactive reports.

-Microsoft Flow is a cloud tool with which users can create and automate workflows across the various tools and services.
+Microsoft Power Automate is a cloud tool with which users can create and automate workflows across the various tools and services.
 It acts as the connecting element between the modules described above.

 Project Online: optional project integration